 Initially the Fund was a Company Limited by Guarantee but in 2016 this was changed to a Statutory Body of the Department of Justice under the Northern Ireland Police Fund Regulations 2016.
 The Fund is classed as an Executive Non-Departmental Body.

 Structure of Fund

-The Fund is overseen by a Board which is appointed by the Minister for Justice.
-The current membership of the Board is:
+The Fund is overseen by a Board which is appointed by the Justice Minister.
+The current Board Members are:

 - Dr Michael Wardlow (Chair)